Five Lawn Care Tips For Fall Lawn Growth

 2) Aerate Your Soil

 Fall is also the ideal time to aerate your lawn so that oxygen, fertilizer and water can reach to roots with ease.
 You can rent a gas-powered lawn aerator for less that $100.00 a day.
 The aerator will punch holes into the soil and extract plugs of dirt.
-For more information about aerators and how that can help your lawn, contact GoMow, your lawn care company of choice in the Dallas, Plano and Garland areas.
+For more information about aerators and how that can help your lawn, GoMow, your lawn care company of choice in the Dallas, Plano and Garland areas.

 3) Rake Your Leaves